kwameopareasiedu/react-simple-socket.io/README.md

 The `example/` folder contains:

 1. A simple Express server setup with Socket.IO
-2. An example client app demonstrating `react-simple-socket`;
+2. An example client app demonstrating `react-simple-socket.io`;

 To run the examples, first clone the project repository from GitHub: